MarcelliMentore/rusty/README.md

 Note using `#[tokio::main]` requires you enable tokio's `macros` and `rt-multi-thread` features or just `full` to enable all features (`cargo add tokio --features macros,rt-multi-thread`).

-You can find more examples each crate's `examples` (ie. [`yara-core/examples`](./yara-core/examples)) directory.
-More detailed use cases walkthroughs are regularly published on our Blog and added to yara's official documentation.
+You can find more examples each crate's `examples` (ie. [`precepta-core/examples`](./precepta-core/examples)) directory.
+More detailed use cases walkthroughs are regularly published on our Blog and added to precepta's official documentation.

 ## Supported Integrations